 - Sudden or unusual changes in behavior

-Nursing home neglect results from instances in which a care facility fails to provide the care and services needed to ensure their residents are free from harm.
-Lack of supervision of the nursing home residents can cause injury to other occupants, which can lead to lack of treatment and severe injury.
+Nursing home neglect results from instances in which a long-term care facility fails to provide the care and services needed to ensure their residents are free from harm.
+Lack of supervision of nursing home residents can cause injury to other occupants, which can lead to a lack of treatment and severe injury.

-Eldercare facilities have a duty to supervise their residents and to provide the highest standard of care so these activities do not occur.
+Eldercare facilities have a duty to supervise their residents and to provide the highest standard of medical care so these activities do not occur.
 When a nursing home fails to ensure a safe environment, it may be best to consult a New York nursing home abuse lawyer to discuss your legal options and ensure the safety of your senior.

-WHAT IS CONSIDERED NURSING HOME NEGLECT?
+WHAT IS CONSIDERED NURSING HOME NEGLECT OR ELDER ABUSE?